 Transcripts, however, are sufficient for audio-only content like teleconferences or podcasts.
 There are many benefits to transcripts.
 They not only increase accessibility for deaf or hard of hearing users, but they additionally help non-native English speakers and viewers who are in sound-prohibitive environments.
 It’s worth noting that a transcript alone is not enough to make a video accessible.

 A fully accessible video should include both captions and a transcript.

 The Americans with Disabilities Act (ADA) is a broad anti-discrimination law for people with disabilities.
 Title II of the ADA prohibits disability discrimination by all public entities at the local and state level.
 Governmental agencies must provide assistive technology or services as needed, in order to ensure effective communication with citizens.
 Title III of the ADA prohibits disability discrimination by “places of public accommodation” that are privately owned – this includes libraries, universities, museums, theaters, and much more.
 The law states that all videos displayed within or distributed by such places must be captioned.
 This includes providing transcriptions for audio as well.

 Some online businesses are considered “places of public accommodation” even though they may not be brick and mortar stores.
 The landmark case, NAD v.
 Netflix, is a prime example of how digital companies can be sued if they aren’t compliant with the law.

-Section 508 of the Rehabilitation Act requires all electronic communication and information technologies, such as websites, email, or web documents, be accessible.
-As of January 18, 2018, Section 508 has been revised to be compliant with WCAG 2.0 standards.
-The goal is to establish a congruous standard for the federal government or entities receiving federal grants, while achieving global accessibility.
+Section 508 of the Rehabilitation Act requires all electronic communication and information technologies, such as websites, email, or web documents, to be accessible.
+In 2018, Section 508 was revised.
+Compliance with WCAG 2.0 AA standards was incorporated into this refresh.
+The goal is to establish a congruous standard for the federal government or entities receiving federal grants while achieving global accessibility.